mavata/protocol-viewer/README.md

-protocol_viewer - a tool to help you prep mastermixes for PCRs and other stuff
+protocol-viewer - a tool to help you prep mastermixes for PCRs and other stuff
 ==============================================================================

 Description